-- Tapping into the emerging trend of consumers purchasing more direct-to-consumer ("D2C") brands, CHL has expanded its presence of D2C offerings across multiple categories. - Leveraging strong data driven consumer insights by building Customer Relationship Management (CRM) capabilities that enabled 8% of the overall business to come from modern trade and e-commerce channel.
+- ▶ Tapping into the emerging trend of consumers purchasing more direct-to-consumer ("D2C") brands, CHL has expanded its presence of D2C offerings across multiple categories. - Leveraging strong data driven consumer insights by building Customer Relationship Management (CRM) capabilities that enabled 8% of the overall business to come from modern trade and e-commerce channel.

-- Build a strong global wellness franchise by building a comprehensive portfolio addressing holistic well-being of a consumer. - Make 'BIG' brands 'BIGGER' and widen offerings in focus categories of pain, vitamin and mineral supplements, cough and cold, derma and gut health. - Strengthen OTC play in South Africa by focusing on building mega brands in must win categories (cough, cold and flu, pain, allergy, probiotics and gastrointestinal portfolios).
+Build a strong global wellness franchise by building a comprehensive portfolio a consumer.

+addressing holistic well-being of

+- Make 'BIG' brands 'BIGGER' and widen offerings in focus categories of pain, vitamin and mineral supplements, cough and cold, derma and gut health. - Africa by focusing on building mega brands in must win categories (cough, cold and flu, pain, allergy, probiotics and gastrointestinal portfolios).